-- 7.2.1 This is a requirement for all Nursery or primary schools with EYFS but any school may wish to adopt the policy. - 7.2.2 Our policy on use of mobile phones, cameras and sharing of images is set out in a separate document and is reviewed annually.
+- 7.2.1 This is a requirement for all primary schools with EYFS. - 7.2.2 Our policy on use of mobile phones, cameras and sharing of images is set out in the 'Code of Conduct for all Adults' and the 'Acceptable Use Policy' and is reviewed annually.
 It is recognised that personal mobile phones have the potential to be used inappropriately and therefore the school has developed a policy to outline the required protocol for all staff, students, volunteers and parents/carers.